Misch-/NdsuLunchMenu/README.md

-This is old and embarrassing.
-I should probably delete this repo among others.
+This is old as heck, but you gotta admit it's kinda cute.

 Ndsu Lunch Menu